 He also sits on various Work Groups that have been set up by Walsall Clinical Commissioning Group (CCG) including being an active member of the Walsall South East CCG who have input to the Commissioning of services from local Healthcare Providers.

 Chris has recently been invited to chair the Walsall Practice Managers forum.

 Adam Noble manages the service company of the Anchor Meadow Management Ltd but is also currently in a management development role.
 He also submits claims via CQRS, Website Design and Social Media.
 Adam is also the lead contact for the PPG.

-Toni Evans, the Reception Manager, is able to deal with patient's first line queries.
+Toni Evans, the office manager is able to deal with patient's first line queries.
 Please ask to speak to her in the first instance.
 Toni will pass the query on to the Practice Manager if necessary.

-The Reception Team are; Debra Lee, Sheila Hopkins, Wendy Tomkins, Sharon Roadknight, Nichole Brabbin, Sarah Hughes.
+The Reception Team are; Debra Lee, Sheila Hopkins, Wendy Tomkins, Sharon Roadknight, Nichole Brabbin, Sarah Hughes and Angela Oury.

 All our receptionists are here to help you.
 They have extensive knowledge of the facilities and services available.
 If you are unsure about anything, do please ask.
 If you wish to speak in private please ask to do so.

 Joanne Payton is the Lead Nurse.
 Her team consists of Nicola Copsey, Louise Barr, Pamela Zabawa, Jayne Ireland and Veronica Mccoy.

 Joanne Payton Lead Nurse, having responsibility for organising work patterns for her team, Lead in Diabetes management as well as general nursing duties.
 Pamela Zabawa is Lead in Anticoagulation therapy.